The MacRobertson Trophy Air Race

 The Uiver at Charleville, QLD

-The Uiver DC-2 at Charleville (State Library QLD)
+The Uiver at Charleville (State Library QLD)

 Warner Bros Comet